MicrosoftDocs/fabric-docs/docs/data-science/use-ai-samples.md

 ### Forecasting

-By using historical New York City property sales data and Facebook Prophet, build a time series model with trend, seasonality, and holiday information to forecast what sales will look like in future cycles.
+By using historical New York City property sales data and Facebook Prophet, build a time series model with trend and seasonality information to forecast what sales will look like in future cycles.

 Follow along in the [tutorial for time series forecasting](time-series-forecasting.md).